AdamGonda/adamgonda.com/future/retro-game-api.md

 ## Why, How it’s made

-I started to play with FP as a concept and I wondered how can an application can be built with it.
+I started to play with FP as a concept and I wondered how an application can be built with it.
 I think JavaScript is a good choice if you like to experiment with this paradigm.

 I have this good habit regarding experimenting with new tech.
 I usually build something familiar with it first, something that I built before for a few times, in this case I went with the good old snake game in the terminal.